SaptarshiMazumder/food-tracker-ai/app/services/openai/README.md

 ## Integration with LangGraph

-The service integrates seamlessly with the existing food analysis LangGraph by using the wrapper function `ingredients_from_image_wrapper()`.
+The service integrates seamlessly with the existing food analysis LangGraph by using the strategy pattern.
 The graph nodes automatically use the configured provider based on the `INGREDIENTS_PROVIDER` environment variable.